 Steven Poore is a Ph.D. student and an NSF Graduate Research Fellow in the SPARK Laboratory, Electrical and Computer Engineering Department at University of Kentucky (UK).
 He received his B.S. in EE in May of 2023 along with a minor in Math and the Power and Energy Institute of Kentucky Undergraduate Certificate.
 During his undergraduate studies, Steven was enrolled in the University Scholars Program (USP), and was a L. Stanley Pigman Scholar, an NSF REU Student, and an Undergraduate Research Ambassador and Fellow supported by major utilities: LG&E and KU and TVA, on electric power systems projects.
 He was an IEEE PES Scholarship Plus Initiative Recipient, Chair of the IEEE PES & IAS Student Chapter at UK, H. Alex Romanowitz Memorial Awardee, Robert L. Cosgriff Awardee, and received an IEEE 2022 PES GM Undergraduate Poster Award.
 Steven was an intern and co-op with Louisville Gas and Electric and Kentucky Utilities (LG&E and KU).
 In 2023 he was awarded a most prestigious NSF Graduate Research Fellowship for his doctoral studies.
 His current research focuses include artificial intelligence for home energy management systems with EV charging and energy storage, transactive energy controls, and cyber-physical power systems.

 Sam Lowe is an Undergraduate Research Assistant in the SPARK Laboratory, Electrical and Computer Engineering Department, at the University of Kentucky (UK).
 He is also a recipient of the Kentucky Governor's Scholar Presidential Scholarship.
-During his time at UK, he has worked as a First Year Engineering Program Teacher's Assistant.
-He is pursuing a bachelor's degree in electrical engineering and a minor in computer science.
-His current research focuses on automated lighting.
+During his time at UK, he has worked as a First Year Engineering Program Teaching Assistant.
+He worked an internship with dormakaba working on electric locks.
+He is an initiated member of Triangle fraternity and is pursuing a bachelor's degree in electrical engineering and a minor in computer science.
+Additionally, he is a recipient of the E.On scholarship and the IEEE PES Scholarship Plus initiative.
+His current research focuses on machine learning for the optimization of EV activities.

-Spencer Goode-Kulchar is an Undergraduate Research Assistant in the SPARK Laboratory, Electrical and Computer Engineering Department, at the University of Kentucky (UK).
-He is also a recipient of the L. Stanley Pigman Scholarship.
-During his time at UK, he has worked as the Social Media head for the Electrical and Computer Engineering Department and is a member of the Tractor Pulling Team.
-He is pursuing a bachelor's degree in electrical engineering with a PEIK certificate and a minor in mathematics.
-His current research focuses on electrified micromobility.
+Spencer Goode-Kulchar is an Undergraduate Research Assistant in the SPARK Laboratory, Electrical and Computer Engineering Department, at University of Kentucky (UK).
+He is also a recipient of the L. Stanley Pigman Scholarship, IEEE PES Scholarship Plus Initiative and the E.On Scholarship.
+During his time at UK, he has worked as a Social Media head for the Electrical and Computer Engineering Department and is a member of IEEE-Eta Kappa Nu (IEEE-HKN) national electrical engineering honor society.
+Spencer is pursuing a B.S. in EE with a PEIK certificate along with a mathematics minor.
+His current research focuses on coreless axial flux permanent magnet (CAFPM) electric machines.